Community Development Policy and Practice (CSPP)

 Degree offered: M.A.

-In our online, cohort-based community development degree, you will learn from seasoned practitioners in economics, finance, organizational management, public safety, and sustainable development.
+In our online, cohort-based community development degrees, you will learn from seasoned practitioners in economics, finance, organizational management and leadership, public policy, and sustainable development.
 You will apply effective engagement and problem-solving techniques while working directly with a community on a four-term capstone project.
+Core academic courses for the MCD programs are offered online with choices for taking optional elective courses in person on the UNH campuses.
 You will also grow your professional network, connecting with respected experts across disciplines and continents.
-Designed for working professionals, this online community development program enables you to earn your degree in just 14 months.

 Development Policy and Practice (DPP)

-DPP 901 - Integrative Approaches to Development Policy and Practice
+DPP 801 - Integrative Approaches to Development Policy and Practice

 Credits: 3